Maxine Linehan: Career

-Theatre career
+Theater career

-In the 2007, Linehan created an autobiographical 90-minute cabaret show So Far... which played at the Metropolitan Room, for which she was nominated a MAC Award.
-The next year, she co-founded the Alloy Theater Company with Michelle Pruett, whom she met while they both waitressed at a Del Frisco's in New York City.
+In the 2007, Linehan created an autobiographical 90-minute cabaret show So Far... which played at the Metropolitan Room in New York City, for which she was nominated a MAC Award.
+The next year, she co-founded the Alloy Theater Company with Michelle Pruett: The two met while waitressingh at a Del Frisco's in New York City.
 That same year, Linehan starred in its production of Andrew Lloyd Webber's song cycle, Tell Me on a Sunday at the Laurie Beechman Theatre in Manhattan.
 She appeared in Alloy's production of fellow Irish woman Jacqueline McCarrick's The Mushroom Pickers in 2009.
 The play is about a London actress who returns home to County Monaghan, joining her widower father to work in the mushroom tunnels.

-In 2009 and 2010, she was part of the ensemble in the first U.S. tour of Bartlett Sher's Tony award-winning revival of South Pacific, which premiered in San Francisco, and travelled to Chicago, Charlotte, North Carolina, and Des Moines, Iowa.
+In 2009 and 2010, Linehan was part of the ensemble in the first U.S. tour of Bartlett Sher's Tony Award-winning revival of South Pacific, which premiered in San Francisco, and travelled to Chicago, Charlotte, North Carolina, and Des Moines, Iowa.
 In 2010, Linehan played Charlotte Brontë in the Alloy Theater Company's production of Brontë: A Portrait of Charlotte.
 Written in 1983 by William Luce, an American, it is based on the correspondence between Brontë and her childhood friend Ellen Nussey.
-Linehan said that she read Luce's play in one sitting and conducted her own research into Brontë's background to prepare for the part.
+Linehan said that she read the play in one sitting and conducted her own research into Brontë's background to prepare for the part.
 The production, directed by theater veteran Timothy Douglas, was the company's first official Off-Broadway production and ran for seven months.

-In summer 2014 she was part of Siegel's two-act Broadway Ballyhoo with Mark Nadler and others.
+In summer 2014 Linehan was part of Siegel's two-act Broadway Ballyhoo with Mark Nadler and others.